grafana/tempo/docs/sources/tempo/metrics-generator/_index.md

 If present, the distributor will write received spans to both the ingester and the metrics-generator.
 The metrics-generator processes spans and writes metrics to a Prometheus data source using the Prometheus remote write protocol.

+{{% admonition type="note" %}}
->**Note**: Enabling metrics generation and remote writing them to Grafana Cloud Metrics produces extra active series that could impact your billing.
+Enabling metrics generation and remote writing them to Grafana Cloud Metrics produces extra active series that could impact your billing.
 For more information on billing, refer to [Billing and usage](/docs/grafana-cloud/billing-and-usage/).
+{{% /admonition %}}

 ## Overview